More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Discussion

-Regarding our experimental observations, we remark that whilst the formation of vortices and spirals have been noted in microtubule-based systems \cite{nedelec_self-organisation_1997}, similar works on actomyosin networks did not report such structures \cite{murrell_f-actin_2012, ideses_myosin_2013, alvarado_molecular_2013, koster_actomyosin_2016, smith_molecular_2007, vogel_myosin_2013}.
-This presents an open question: how precisely do the remarkably persistent vortex- and spiral-like structures that we observe depend on the experimental conditions?
+Regarding our experimental observations, we note that while vortex and spiral formation has been observed in microtubule-based systems \cite{nedelec_self-organisation_1997}, similar works on actomyosin networks did not report such structures \cite{murrell_f-actin_2012, ideses_myosin_2013, alvarado_molecular_2013, koster_actomyosin_2016, smith_molecular_2007, vogel_myosin_2013}.
+This presents an open question: How precisely do the remarkably persistent vortex- and spiral-like structures that we observe depend on the experimental conditions?
 Possible factors here include: a relatively low actin filament concentration (equivalent to [G-actin] = 125 nM compared to [G-actin] $> 1 \mu$M in other works) which leads to very thin f-actin layers ($< 6$ filaments) \cite{mosby_myosin_2020}; the absence of crowding factors; the minimisation of laser induced photo-damage by using label-free imaging, and; degassed buffers in combination with an oxygen scavenger system, which decrease the generation of dead heads in myosin II minifilaments that would lead to irreversible crosslinking \cite{alvarado_molecular_2013}.

 In conclusion, we believe that our work highlights a novel conceptual advance: ATP is more than `just' a fuel, it impacts the mode by which actomyosin remodels, as well as the rate.
 In this context, developing more precise experimental setups (\textit{e.g.}, microfluidic control and maintenance of ATP concentrations), more realistic microscopic theories to feed into coarse-grained hydrodynamic parameters, and extending current liquid crystal-like constitutive relations that capture the rheology of transient cross-linked networks are just three of the possible directions future research in this area could take.